1. All horses used by current MSAR members MUST BE ACCOMPANIED BY A CURRENT COGGINS TEST FORM.

 Do you want to become involved with Mounted Search and Rescue??
 Please feel free

-Be sure to join us for our Ride of a Lifetime this summer!
-This awesome trail ride is to benefit MSAR!
+Be sure to join us for the 2022 Canon Cita Day Trail Rides this summer!
+These awesome trail rides benefit MSAR!

 Click the link below to learn more!